 Start date flexible

 Program Officers work in teams to design, implement, refine and study the Knowles Teaching and Senior Fellows Programs.
 Work with the Teaching Fellows includes designing and leading professional development (online and in-person) for cohorts of Fellows; providing ongoing mentoring support to Fellows; supporting Fellows in accessing Knowles Teacher Initiative’s generous Fellowship benefits; and evaluating, researching, and writing about program components for continuous program improvement and generation of knowledge for the field.
-Work with Senior Fellows Program includes supporting Senior Fellows in leadership projects such as producing the Knowles journal Kaleidoscope and leading the Knowles Coaching Network, and supporting Senior Fellows to develop and lead professional development through the Knowles Academy.
-Program Officers work as part of a broader national learning community that includes Teaching Fellows, Senior Fellows and Knowles staff, as well as master teachers, teacher educators, researchers, and evaluators.
+Program Officers work as part of a broader national learning community that includes Teaching Fellows, Senior Fellows and Knowles staff, as well as veteran teachers, teacher educators, researchers, and evaluators.

 A candidate for the Knowles Program Officer position must be: